PADI Instructor Development Course (IDC)

 Required Materials:

-• PADI Application Fee for AI and OWSI
+• PADI Application Fees (AI and OWSI)

-• PADI Instructor Exam
+• PADI Instructor Examination (IE) Fee

 Not Included: